jackcox15/Kairos/README.md

 ## Deployment Options
 Option 1: Deploy Scripts (Recommended for technical users)
 - Run shell script for automated setup and preconfigured tools
-- Works on any x86 Debian, Ubuntu, Pi or Arch computer
+- Works on any x86 Debian, Ubuntu, Pi, or Arch computer
 - Scripts to automate LoRa Config, and easily manage the system

 Option 2: RNode Box (Raspberry Pi relay/repeater)
 - Pre-built Pi Zero system with Pimornai ST7789 display
 - Solar + battery power for field deployment
-- LoRa device connected to USB hub, or via MicroUSB cable
+- LoRa device connected to USB hub, or via MicroUSB cable **work in progress**

 Option 3: RNode Gateway
 - Raspberry Pi 4b or 5 with WiFi AP and web interface
 - Plug and play for non-technical users
 - 3.5" LCD with real-time status monitoring
+**work in progress**

 # Technology Stack
 #### Core: